Cancer, Alzheimer's, Diabetes, and the "need" for medical care

 research that raw instead of cooked is better for various reasons.
 Prescription

-for Nutritional Healing recommends that a diet should be 50% raw.
+for Nutritional Healing (amazon) recommends that a diet should be 50% raw.
 Why would it

 be different?
 It's because the chemistry changes from the heat; that's explains